-Drive Problems
+Floppy Disk and Hard Drive Problems

-NOTE: For information on saving files to a floppy disk, see "Working With Files" in the Dell Inspiron Help file.
-To access help, see "Finding Information for Your Computer" on page 17.
+NOTE: For information on saving files to a floppy disk, see the Dell Inspiron Help file.
+To access the help file, see page 16.

-If you cannot save a file to a floppy drive
+If you cannot save a file to a floppy disk drive